-- 1 In the Filters region of the Dashboard, deselect one or two of the check boxes and observe how the changes are reflected in the Summary Data, Top Extensions by Size, and Summary regions of the Dashboard. - 2 In the Files Created by Year region, click a specific year. - 3 Observe the changes in the Summary Data, Top Extensions by Size, and Summary regions of the Dashboard.

-The graphical displays in the Summary Data, Top Extensions by Size, and Summary regions of the Dashboard are driven by the Filters region and the selected years from the Files Created by Year and Files Modified by Year regions.

-- 4 In the Summary Data region, place the cursor over a pie graph section and observe how sectional-specific information appears in a balloon. - 5 Double-click the pie graph section and observe how the Dashboard drills down to show data specific to the selected section in the Summary Data, Top Extensions by Size, and Summary regions. - 6 Right-click a section of the new pie graph and select Details Grid to view the individual filenames.
+- 1 In the Filters region of the Dashboard, deselect one or two of the check boxes and observe how the changes are reflected in the Summary Data, Top Extensions by Size, and Summary regions of the Dashboard. - 2 In the Files Created by Year region, click a specific year. - 3 Observe the changes in the Summary Data, Top Extensions by Size, and Summary regions of the Dashboard. - The graphical displays in the Summary Data, Top Extensions by Size, and Summary regions of the Dashboard are driven by the Filters region and the selected years from the Files Created by Year and Files Modified by Year regions. - 4 In the Summary Data region, place the cursor over a pie graph section and observe how sectional-specific information appears in a balloon. - 5 Double-click the pie graph section and observe how the Dashboard drills down to show data specific to the selected section in the Summary Data, Top Extensions by Size, and Summary regions. - 6 Right-click a section of the new pie graph and select Details Grid to view the individual filenames.

 - 7 From the grid, right-click a file and select Open Folder to open the folder where the file is located.
-The Dashboard gives you the ability to easily access any files you might want to know about. - 8 Close the grid.

-- 9 Drill up to the originally displayed data by clicking the Drill Up arrow pertaining to the Summary Data region of the Dashboard. - 10 In the Top Extensions by Size region, place the cursor over one of the bars and observe how sectional-specific information appears in a balloon. - 11 In the Top Extensions by Size region, right-click and select Export to Image. - 12 In the Export to Image dialog box, from the Filter State drop-down menu, select None and click Export. - 13 Save the image to a location on your desktop.
+The Dashboard gives you the ability to easily access any files you might want to know about. - 8 Close the grid. - 9 Drill up to the originally displayed data by clicking the Drill Up arrow pertaining to the Summary Data region of the Dashboard. - 10 In the Top Extensions by Size region, place the cursor over one of the bars and observe how sectional-specific information appears in a balloon. - 11 In the Top Extensions by Size region, right-click and select Export to Image. - 12 Save the image to a location on your desktop.